hajimehoshi/ebiten/CONTRIBUTING.md

 # Contributing to Ebiten

-Ebiten is an open source project and we would appreciate your contributions!
+Ebiten is an open source project and we appreciate your contributions!

 There are some rules for Ebiten contribution.